xqwen/bios626/README.md

 2. Do not include a header row
 3. The leading column should be gene names (e.g., ENSGxxxxxxxx.xx)
 4. Do not output quotation marks for gene names
+5. Do not leave space delimiters in the submitted file's name